 Department of Population Sciences

-Shafayat Sultan is working as a Lecturer at the Department of Population Sciences (DPS), University of Dhaka.
+Shafayat Sultan is working as Assistant Professor at the Department of Population Sciences (DPS), University of Dhaka.
 He has joined DPS on January 2018.
 He teaches different population and health behavior-related courses in his department such as Population theories, Population Communication and Behavior Change and Population Health.
 He is currently and was previously involved in different research teams as a team member.
 Amongst research works, he has experience in preparing data collection tools, data collection, processing and analyzing both quantitative and qualitative data on areas like Child Marriage, Family Planning, Geriatric Health Care, Gender–biased sex selection, Adolescent Health care etc.Show less

 |Degree Name||Group/Major Subject||Board/Institute||Country||Passing Year|